Nonlinear narrative: As a narrative hook

 Some television series use nonlinear narrative in the beginning of a season as a narrative hook, showing an intense or shocking event, and then extensively explore the past and the reasons that lead that event to happen.
 A notable example is the AMC drama series Breaking Bad, which in the beginning of its final season showed a neglected and lonesome Walter White (Bryan Cranston) and then explored what had happened to him.
-This technique was also used in Breaking Bad's Pilot and in its second season.
+This technique was also used in Breaking Bads Pilot and in its second season.
 Using the same formula, FX's Emmy Award winning legal drama Damages starring Glenn Close, begins each season with an intensely melodramatic event taking place and then traveling back six months earlier.
 Throughout the season, each episode shows events both in the past, present, and future that lead up to and follow said event.
 Netflix's original series Bloodline and ABC's crime drama How to Get Away with Murder use a similar storytelling technique.